dbankier/TiShadow/README.md

  * A custom build of the Titanium SDK.
 These can be retrieved from the `tishadow` branch of my fork of the titanium mobile sdk.

-Clone the code and run/install as you would any Titanium project.
+Since the TiShadow app is not _yet_ in the App Store or Google Play, clone the code and run/install as you would any Titanium project.

 How To